 Another road on the list was Tecumseh Road East.
 In April of 2014, a pickup truck struck a pedestrian at the intersection of Tecumseh Road East and Rose Ville Garden Drive.
 The pedestrian was taken to a local hospital for treatment of non-life threatening injuries.

-Plank Road in Sarnia as well as Huron Church Road in Windsor were also at the top of the list.
+Plank Road in Sarnia and Huron Church Road in Windsor were also at the top of the CAA’s list.

 Common Intersection Accidents

 Many different types of accidents can happen at intersections.
 The most common include the following:

 - Collisions between oncoming vehicles – These accidents may occur when one vehicle is turning in front of approaching traffic or when a vehicle is passing another.

 - Rear-end crashes – These accidents often occur because a driver is following too closely and collides with a stopped vehicle.
 Distracted driving is also often to blame with these types of crashes.

 - Side-impact collisions – These accidents often occur when one vehicle runs through a red light, either intentionally or while trying to make it through the intersection before the light turns red.

 - Sideswipe collisions – These accidents may occur when vehicles are turning or one driver drifts into the lane of another driver.

 - Crashes at rail crossings – These accidents are more likely to occur when the driver is not actively looking for hazards.